Erosion Control in Solar Farms: Do Solar Farms Damage the Soil

 Solar Site Grading and Slope Management

-Proper grading at the solar farm site is essential for controlling runoff and minimizing soil displacement.
+Proper site grading at solar farms is essential for controlling runoff and minimizing soil displacement.
 Sloped areas should be graded to reduce the velocity of water runoff, preventing the rapid movement of soil that can result in erosion.

 Solar farms on sloped terrain should incorporate terracing or benching to slow water flow, or consider installing diversion ditches to channel water away from the most erosion-prone areas.
 This approach reduces the likelihood of erosion before it even begins.